SuffolkLITLab/ALKiln/docs/4_environments.md

 An author installs AlKilnInThePlayground package on their server.
 They run the online form that package has.
 That lets them install ALKiln on their server.
 The package can tell who the user is and offers the user a choice of which of their Playground development Projects to test, and they run the tests right their on their server.

-Author: Installs the package they want to test into their account on the docassemble server, edits their package, triggers the test run.
+1. Author: Installs the package they want to test into their account on the docassemble 1. server, edits their package, triggers the test run.

-ALKiln: Runs tests.
+2. ALKiln: Runs tests.

-Author: Edits, tests, and repeats.
+3. Author: Edits, tests, and repeats.
 Finally, the author deletes the package in their account on the docassemble server.

 Authors use this if they:

 - Want to run tests faster than the GitHub test flow allows (a faster iteration cycle).
 - Want to avoid server reloads (in the case of a package with python modules).
 - Feel uncomfortable with failures on GitHub - they can get tests passing before pushing to GitHub.
 - Have the right version of nodejs on their docassemble server, which is based on what Docker image they have installed.

-#### Internal development on a local machine
+#### Command line

 <!-- Do we mention that internal devs don't always use the bins?
 They use the package.json scripts?
 Seems like an unnecessary complication. -->

-Internal developer with ALKiln's help or with their own command line arguments: Installs the package on a specified docassemble server (local or remote).
+1. Internal developer with ALKiln's help or with their own command line arguments: Installs the package on a specified docassemble server (local or remote).

-Internal developer with ALKiln's help: runs the tests as many times as they need while they develop the framework code.
+2. Internal developer with ALKiln's help: runs the tests as many times as they need while they develop the framework code.

-Internal developer with ALKiln's help or with their own command line arguments: deletes the package from the docassemble server.
+3. Internal developer with ALKiln's help or with their own command line arguments: deletes the package from the docassemble server.

 Internal developers do this if they:

 - Have to edit ALKiln's own code.
 - Want to run tests faster than the GitHub test flow allows (a faster iteration cycle).
 - Want to run tests on a local server.